ertgl/holypack/README.md

 with minimal setup and maximum flexibility.

-Supporting a wide range of project types without enforcing backend constraints, it starts with strong defaults, and ensures enterprise-grade reliability from day one.
-The built-in thoughtful integrations handle linting, testing, and security, while the modular plugin system enables unlimited extension.
+Supporting a wide range of project types without enforcing backend constraints, it begins with strong defaults and delivers enterprise-grade reliability from day one.
+Thoughtful built-in integrations cover linting, testing, and security, while the modular plugin system enables unlimited extension.

 ### Scope